barryntsiba/Laravel-news-clone/README.md

 # Laravel-news-clone
-A TailwindCSS implementation of Laravel news'blog
+A TailwindCSS implementation of Laravel news' blog